 In this part 9 on market-making by investment banks, we discuss the following: –

 - Role of investment bankers in market-making activities

 Part 10 – Mergers and Acquisitions

 In this part 10 video tutorial on Mergers and Acquisitions, we discuss the following –

-- What are Mergers and Acquisition or M&A
+- What are Mergers and Acquisitions or M&A?

 - Investment Banking PitchBookInvestment Banking PitchBookPitch Book is an information layout or presentation used by investment banks, business brokers, corporate firms, and others to provide potential investors with the firm's main attributes and valuation analysis, which helps them decide whether or not to invest in the client's business.
 A pitch book is also known as Confidential Information Memorandum, which is used by the firm's sales department to help them sell products and services to a client.

 Part 11 – Restructuring and Reorganization